-Will there be scarring on my breasts after the procedure?
+Will there be scarring on my breasts after breast reduction surgery?

 Anywhere incisions are made, there will be some scarring.
 Incisions are placed as inconspicuously as possible, and the resulting scars will fade over time.
 The benefits of smaller, lighter breasts and improved breast shape outweigh the inevitable scarring that will result.

 When will I be able to return to normal activities after having breast reduction surgery?

 Most patients can return to work and resume their normal activities after a week or two of recovery time, but they should avoid strenuous activities for several weeks.
 Dr. Linder will give you specific guidelines to follow after the procedure to ensure the safest and most effective recovery.

 How long will the results of breast reduction surgery last?